arjoly/random-output-trees/README.rst

 ===================

 Random output trees is a python package to grow decision tree ensemble on randomized output space.
-The tree based implementation is based on scikit-learn 0.15.2.
+The core tree implementation is based on scikit-learn 0.15.2.
 All provided estimators and transformers are scikit-learn compatible.

 If you use this package, please cite